Quadratic Hamiltonians in Fermionic Fock Spaces: Introduction

 \section{Introduction}

 Quadratic Hamiltonians have been used for decades in theoretical physics, starting with Bogoliubov's theory of superfluidity \cite{Bogoliubov1} and the BCS theory of superconductivity \cite{BCS1,BCS2,BCS3,BogoforBCS} for bosonic and fermionic systems, respectively.
-They can formally be defined as formal series:
+They can formally be defined (up to a certain constant) as formal series: